-Green Office Park is a 25-hectares district in Tangerang, Indonesia that offers a park-like ambience within a residential cluster of 11 five-storey buildings.
+Green Office Park is a 25-hectare district in Tangerang, Indonesia, that offers a park-like ambience within a residential cluster of 11 five-storey buildings.
 While the entire structure presents itself as a typical sterile building, the integration of materiality and a greener approach lends a interactive tactile and tectonic experience both visually and empathically.

 “The task was to design all the public interior areas in what was to be the client’s upcoming office building.
-One of the specific request was for our scheme to fit in well with the neighbouring built buildings,” recalls Andrew Tirta, Principal at ILATAAJ.
+One of the specific requests was for our scheme to fit in well with the neighbouring buildings,” recalls Andrew Tirta, Principal at ILATAAJ.

 Interiors in Copper